OAK GROVE HOTSHOT HISTORY

 George Pond

 In September 1954, George started as a crewman at Tie Summit (Mill Creek) station, working for Ralph Johnson.
 Between 1955-57 George became a TTO (tank truck operator) and then Foreman.
 He then moved to the Buckhorn station as patrolman and snow-ranger in 1957-59.
 He then spent two years in the Army and teh returned to the Buckhorn station.
-In 1961 he moved to Big Pines as AFMO for Tex Strange.
+In 1961 he moved to Valyermo as AFMO for Tex Strange.
 In mid 1963, George moved to Oak Grove as Hotshot Superintendent.
 In 1965 he moved to the Shasta Trinity NF as DFMO and then later in late 1969, he left the Forest Service, and went to work for the California Department of Forestry (CDF), retiring from CDF in 2003.

 Larry Boggs